thisismydesign/dotenv_rails_db_tasks_fix/README.md

 # ...
 ```

+In your development environment:

 ```
 $ rails db:setup
 =>
 Created database 'app_development'
 Database 'app_development' already exists
 ```

+It seems like the task is executed twice for the development environment (more on that later..) and you also often encounter an `EnvironmentMismatchError`:

 ```
 $ rails db:setup